-Insurance Intermediaries (CASS 5) CASS 5 establishes specific requirements for firms (such as insurance brokers) that undertake insurance mediation activity and hold client money.
+Insurance Intermediaries (CASS 5) which establish specific requirements for firms (such as insurance brokers) that undertake insurance mediation activity and hold client money.
 The requirements of CASS 5 are broadly similar to the client money rules in CASS 7 but there are some significant differences.

-Mandates (CASS 8) these rules apply to a firm in respect of any authority from a client under which the firm may control a client's assets or liabilities in the course of, or in connection with, the firm's:
+Mandates (CASS 8) - these rules apply to a firm in respect of any authority from a client under which the firm may control a client's assets or liabilities in the course of, or in connection with, the firm's:

-- (a) Investment business; and - (b) Insurance mediation activity.
+- a.
+Investment business; and/or - b.
+Insurance mediation activity.

-Debt Management Firms that receive or hold client money (CASS 11) A debt management firm is a firm which:
+Debt Management Firms that receive or hold client money (CASS 11) - a debt management firm is a firm which:

-- (a) Carries on the activities of debt counselling or debt adjusting, alone or together, with a view to an individual entering into a particular debt solution; or - (b)Carries on the activity of debt counselling where an associate carries on debt adjusting with the aim in (a) in view; or - (c) Carries on debt adjusting where an associate carries on debt counselling with the aim of (a) in view; or - (d) Is a not-for-profit debt advice body
+- a.
+Carries on the activities of debt counselling or debt adjusting, alone or together, with a view to an individual entering into a particular debt solution; or - b.
+Carries on the activity of debt counselling where an associate carries on debt adjusting with the aim in (a) in view; or - c.
+Carries on debt adjusting where an associate carries on debt counselling with the aim of (a) in view; or - d.
+Is a not-for-profit debt advice body